fresns/docs/wiki/en-US/extensions/plugin/index.md

 # Plugin Development

-From the framework level, the three channels of "extension plug-in", "control panel" and "website engine" in the "management background" are plug-ins.
+From the framework level, the three channels of "extension plug-in", "control panel" and "web engine" in the "management background" are plug-ins.
 Though their business directions are different, their development is essentially the same.

 ## Directory Structure